JideTS/readme-generator/README.md

 N/A

-## Link to the video of the application
+## Link to the demo video of the application

 [View it now](https://drive.google.com/file/d/1EKpKsES_tE5ptIfYUat2dPIW7SbXHZDh/view?usp=share_link)